GLAM-Workbench/trove-newspapers/README.md

 * [**Map Trove newspaper results by place of publication**](Map-newspaper-results-by-place-of-publication.ipynb) – links newspapers to their place of publication and maps the results
 * [**Map Trove newspaper results by place of publication over time**](Map-newspaper-results-by-place-of-publication-over-time.ipynb) – adds a time dimension to the example above

+### Harvesting data

+See the [Trove Newspaper and Gazette Harvester](https://glam-workbench.net/trove-harvester/) if you want to harvest all the articles from a search.

+* [**Harvest information about newspaper issues**](harvest_newspaper_issues.ipynb) – get information about available issues for each newspaper from the Trove API
+* [**Harvest the issues of a newspaper as PDFs**](harvest_newspaper_issues_as_pdfs.ipynb) – harvest available issues of a newspaper as PDFs
+* [**Harvest Australian Women's Weekly covers (or the front pages of any newspaper)**](harvest-aww-covers-and-newspaper-front-pages.ipynb) – harvest the front pages of any newspaper, including covers from the Australian Women's Weekly

 ### Useful tools

 * [**Save a Trove newspaper article as an image**](Save-Trove-newspaper-article-as-image.ipynb) – grabs the page on which an article was published, and then crops the page image to the boundaries of the article to create a complete, intact image of the article as it was originally published
 * [**Download a page image**](Save-page-image.ipynb) – a simple app that lets you download page images as complete, high-resolution JPG files
 * [**Generate an article thumbnail**](Get-article-thumbnail.ipynb) – generate a nice square thumbnail image for a newspaper article
 * [**Upload Trove newspaper articles to Omeka-S**](Upload-Trove-newspapers-to-Omeka.ipynb) – steps through the process of uploading Trove newspaper articles to your own Omeka-S instance via the API
-* [**Harvest Australian Women's Weekly covers (or the front pages of any newspaper)**](harvest-aww-covers-and-newspaper-front-pages.ipynb) – harvest the front pages of any newspaper, including covers from the Australian Women's Weekly

 ### Tips and tricks